Hamiltonian Neural PDE Solvers through Functional Approximation: Experiments

 Results are given in Table \ref{tab:toy}.
-We observe that neural functionals can accurately represent functionals and their derivatives, outperforming other architectures.
-Despite only training on scalars \(\mathcal{F}[u]\), neural functionals can implicitly learn the correct functional derivatives, as plotted in Figure \ref{fig:derivative}.
+We observe that architectures based on an integral kernel can accurately represent functionals and their derivatives, outperforming other architectures.
+Despite only training on scalars \(\mathcal{F}[u]\), IKFs can implicitly learn the correct functional derivatives, as plotted in Figure \ref{fig:derivative}.
 This is new; even on toy problems, traditional architectures do not have well-behaved functional derivatives, as such, learning in the gradient domain for Hamiltonian systems would not be possible.
 Although the gradient performance is poor, conventional architectures can still fit functionals and the MSE for validation samples within the training distribution (Base) is low.
-When considering generalization performance, neural functionals can readily generalize to unseen input functions as well as unseen discretizations in the linear case.
+When considering generalization performance, IKFs can readily generalize to unseen input functions as well as unseen discretizations in the linear case.
 This empirically observed generalization is theoretically motivated; the Riesz representation theorem guarantees that a single kernel \(\kappa_\theta\) can represent a linear functional \(\mathcal{F}_l\) for all possible input functions \(u(x)\) (e.g., polynomial, exponential, etc.).
 Generalization performance with nonlinear functionals is more challenging, as larger polynomial coefficients \(c_i\) and larger coordinates \(x_i\) can quickly increase \(F_{nl}[u(x)]\) due to large exponents.
-Despite this, neural functionals still outperform other architectures in these domains, and learn accurate nonlinear functionals and their derivatives for samples within distribution.
+Despite this, IKFs still outperform other architectures in these domains, and learn accurate nonlinear functionals and their derivatives for samples within distribution.